Thanks a Lot!

 - Our bodies allow us to keep busy doing the things we do

 Until something doesn’t work or is no longer there, we blithely carry on unless we are stopped in our tracks.
+Covid 19 has certainly done this for all of us.
+(2020)

 Sometimes we don’t get a second chance and it’s too late to retrieve a moment.
 We often take for granted our closest friends and family.
 They might be on the receiving end of our stressful daily lives.